 The 4-mm DAT format is very popular for the midrange Netfinity server market, and it has a large installed base.
+It is particularly popular in Europe and Japan.

 The 4-mm DAT format is a mid-capacity and mid-performance solution, in a compact 3.5-inch, half-high form factor.
 It is significantly lower priced than DLT and 8 mm.
 The data cartridges have a relatively low price.
 It is downward read/write compatible with older 4-mm DAT formats.